nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

     Use Case ends.

 #### Use case: UC11 create a task that happens repeatedly by specifying an interval
    Actor: User
    Preconditions: User is logged in.

 **MSS**

-1.User requests to add task with specified start date and interval 2.System updates the database with information.
+1. User requests to add task with specified start date and interval
+2. System updates the database with information.
    Use Case ends

 **Extensions**